-And there have been so many moments of joy and triumph that have come along with the waves of grief and guilt.
-Moments where I’ve stumbled into people, places, challenges, and opportunities that have changed my trajectory and launched me forward.
-Many experiences I probably wouldn’t have had the option to collect, otherwise.
+And there have been so many moments of joy and light that have come along with the waves of grief and guilt.
+Moments where I’ve stumbled into people, places, challenges, and opportunities that have changed my trajectory and pushed me forward.
+Many experiences I wouldn’t have had the chance to have, otherwise.
 I am constantly being reminded of how lucky I am to have had access to the healthcare I did, and how important it is to appreciate those glimmers of light in the day-to-day.

-Light because of things like hard choices.
-The tough decisions.
+Light because of things like hard decisions.
+The tough calls.

-I would not have the life I do right now if it wasn’t for my right and liberty to make that life-changing decision.
-I am inexplicably grateful for where my life is at today because of it, and that I’ve spent the last two years learning the joys of fur motherhood – as I care for my fur baby and not a human one.
+I would not have the life I do right now if it wasn’t for my right and liberty to make that call.
+I am inexplicably grateful for where my life is at today because of it, and that I’ve spent the last two years learning the joys of dog mom-ing – as I care for my fur baby and not a human one.

 I’ve spent a lot of time and energy seeking answers.
 Looking for clarity.
 Questioning why.
 Wondering how.
 Asking what next and then cursing the universe when I came out empty-handed.
 Life will happen to you.
 It will weather you.
 And sometimes you won’t understand why.
 But to be human is to be breakable.
 And some of the hardest seasons of our life are meant to lead us towards a new truth.
 You have the tools.
 You have the power.
 So keep on elbowing your way through the noise.
 Maybe an answer you weren’t even looking for is sitting on the other side of confusion.Santa Ana, CA – December 2019.

-I’ll close by dedicating this one to my unborn — thank you for everything, you were a blessing and a gift.
+I’ll close by dedicating this one to my unborn — you were a special kind of blessing.
 I will carry the memory of you in the corners of my heart, forever.

 If love is a labor, I’ll slave to the end.Swing Life Away, Rise Against.